-This is a full time course which must be studied alongside two other AS courses.
-The course is a daytime course for 16-18 year old students.
+This is a full time, day course which must be studied alongside two other AS courses.
 A Level pathways are designed to prepare you for higher education and beyond.

 To study Mathematics at this level you should have an aptitude for algebra as this is the main topic which is developed in the pure mathematics units and feeds into the applied units.

 Three mandatory units are studied at A level

 Unit 1 Pure Mathematics Pure content: